-If you delete an existing interaction, then Oracle BPEL Process Manager prompts with an error message, stating that the required interaction could not be invoked because it is not available.
-In this situation, you need to redeploy the business process in the Oracle BPEL Process Manager.
+If you delete an existing interaction, the BPEL Process Manager prompts with an error message, stating that the required interaction could not be invoked because it is not available.
+In this situation, you need to redeploy the business process in the BPEL Process Manager.